TheStormWeaver/Front-End/ReactJS/05.Routing/README.md

 # About
-The above mentioned "games-play" is an app, that focuses on testing CRUD operations on a "demo" site for games, with placeholder authentication and V5 of react-router-dom.
+"games-play" is an app, that focuses on testing CRUD operations on a "demo" site for games, with placeholder authentication and V5 of react-router-dom.
+The app requires

+## To start the Project
+- You will need to enter the "server" folder, enter CMD and write "node server.js" within the directory of the server.
+- After the previous step, enter the project directory "games-play" and then run the command npm start in your preferred ide

 ## Content
 - Virtual DOM;